Smudded/ad-blocking-detector/readme.txt

 == Upgrade Notice ==
+= 2.1.1 =
+MAJOR BUG FIX: Addresses problem where new plugin users were unable to add new shortcodes after last update.
 = 2.0.8 =
 IMPORTANT!
 Addresses unexpected behavior when refreshing the page in Internet Explorer.
 = 2.0.5 =